cosmospkg/cosmos-docs/docs/11-Transport.md

 Supports:
 - `http://` via `ureq`
-- TLS is NOT enabled by default
+- TLS is NOT enabled by defaults

 ### ❌ Not included:
 - `file://` logic – handled in `cosmos-core`